mhahsler/seriation/README.md

   projection on the first two principal components
 - **Random** permutation
 - **TSP** - Traveling sales person solver to maximize ME
+- **TSNE** - Order of the 1D t-distributed stochastic neighbor embedding (t-SNE)
+- **UMAP** - Order of the 1D embedding produced by uniform manifold approximation and projection
+- **VAE** - Order if the 1D embedding produced by a variational autoencoder.

 ## Installation